 In Hebrew, urchatz means “washing” or “cleansing.”
 In Aramaic, sister language to Hebrew, urchatz means “trusting.”
 As we wash each others’ hands, let us rejoice in this act of trust, while remembering the lack of trust between those in Flint, California and Cochabamba and those who supply and control their access to mayim chayim - living waters.

 Pass the bowl & pitcher around the table, pouring a few drops of water onto your neighbor’s hands.
-Alternately, symbolize the uplifting of cleansed hands by raising hands into the air. ( Velveteen Rabbi's Haggadah, the Religious Action Center's Earth Justice Haggadah, and the SCJC)
+Alternately, symbolize the uplifting of cleansed hands by raising hands into the air.

 Optional chant for handwashing: